Swiss (26): “Work 200 percent in 3 jobs – my employer knows nothing about it”

 • According to Roger Rudolph, an expert in labor law and professor at the University of Zurich, such working hours violate labor law.

 Little free time, hardly any vacation, above all work: For many young people, this does not sound like an ideal situation.
 A 26-year-old Swiss* sees it differently.
 He is employed full-time by a well-known Swiss company.
 For his protection, the 26-year-old would like 20 minutes not to mention the company name or the industry.
 In addition, he is employed hourly in two restaurants.
 “Overall, I work almost 200 percent.
-In June alone I worked around 330 hours, around 180 of them for my main employer.» He doesn’t know anything about his part-time jobs: “Every day I risk it being exposed.
-Then I could face termination.”
+In June alone I worked around 330 hours, around 180 of them for my main employer.» He doesn’t know anything regarding his part-time jobs: “Every day I risk it being exposed.
+Then I might face termination.”

 The 26-year-old is aware that he is doing something illegal.
 Nevertheless, he does not want to give up his sideline. «I work for the Swiss company in the mornings and in the evenings in the restaurant.
 It’s a good change for me.”
-Overall, after deductions, he earns up to 9,000 francs a month.
+Overall, following deductions, he earns up to 9,000 francs a month.
 He submits his three wage statements to the tax office every year.
 “I pay taxes as normal and also pay AHV contributions.”

 Only 3 hours of sleep